zilliztech/feder/README.md

 # feder
-We are going to release this package by the end of March.

 ## What is feder
 Feder is built for visualize anns index files, so that we can have a better understanding of anns and high dimensional vectors. so far, we are focusing on Faiss index and HNSW index, we will cover more index types later.